npisenti/WebPyBlog/README.markdown

 	YYYY-MM-DD-Post-Name.post

 If you want to publish something at a future date, simply give it a date in the future.
 It won't be accessible or displayed until that day arrives.

+The `settings.py` file contains a few configurable global static variables, such as the site title and tag line.

 ### Manage your posts and pages using Git